neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 :color: info
 :icon: info

-If a *Broad* datatype is replaced with a corresponding *Narrow* datatype for any session within a particular subject, the *Broad* datatype *must* not be used for that subject.
-It is not then necessary to use the *Narrow* datatype for all subjects in the experiment, although it is recommended.
+If a *Narrow* datatype is used instead of a *Broad* datatype anywhere in the project, the *Narrow* datatype *must* be used across the entire project.
+The *Broad* datatype for that category *must* no longer be used.

 If you have a modality that does not fit into the current datatype options, please get in contact!